YaoXinZhi/Cancer-Alterome/README.md

 ---
 ## Pipeline Usage
-The `Backbone Scripts` for each step in the Cancer-Alterome pipeline are provided in the corresponding folder, with usage guidelines as follows.
+All `16 backbone scripts` for each step in pipeline are released in this repository, and the script names are `numbered` indicating the `running order`.
+The usages of the script are listed below.

-All scripts are sorted by numbers indicating the pipeline running order.
-Since `argparser` is used in all scripts, user can simply use `python3 script.py -h` to check the input required by the script.

-### 1. Literature Prepare
+### 1. Literature Preparation
 The `LiteraturePrepare` folder contains 5 scripts.

 - `1. get_pmc_pmid.py` and `1.1 esearch_get_pmc_pmid.py` is used to search PubMed and PubMed Central databases based on keywords and to download PMID and PMCID.